sharc-lab/FPGA_ECE8893/2026_Spring/README.md

 - it passes correctness checks, and
 - it successfully completes implementation (place & route).

+### Grade breakdown
-### 100% Based on Measured Performance (Ranking Style)
+- 93% from Measured Performance (Ranking Style).
 Each lab is ranked based on achieved speedup.
+Grades are assigned by **ranking**, not absolute performance thresholds.
+- 5% from guest lecture quizzes
+- 2% from student presentation attendance

-Expected (approximate) distribution:
+### Expected (approximate) distribution:
 - **Top 80% → A**
 - **Next 15% → B**
 - **Bottom 5% → C**

-Grades are assigned by **ranking**, not absolute performance thresholds.

 ---